1st Sussex Artillery Volunteers: Mobilisation

 On the outbreak of war, the TF was mobilised for home defence and units were then invited to volunteer for overseas service.
 On 15 August 1914 the War Office issued instructions to separate those men who had signed up for Home Service only, and on 31 August, the formation of a reserve or 2nd Line unit was authorised for each 1st Line unit where 60 per cent or more of the men had volunteered for Overseas Service.
 Duplicate battalions, brigades and divisions were thereby created, mirroring those TF formations being sent overseas.
 The titles of these 2nd Line units would be the same as the original, but distinguished by a '2/' prefix.
 In this way the 1/I and 2/I Home Counties Brigades were formed.

-On the outbreak of war in August 1914 the unit was under the command of Lt-Col Sir Berry Cusack-Smith, 5th Bt, KCMG, former Consul-General to Valparaiso, and the officer commanding 1st Sussex Bty was Major A.P.
+On the outbreak of war in August 1914, the unit was under the command of Lt-Col Sir Berry Cusack-Smith, 5th Bt, KCMG, former Consul-General to Valparaíso, and the officer commanding 1st Sussex Bty was Major A.P.
 Boxall (nephew of Sir Charles Boxall).